 5) Participation in extracurricular activities must be extensive (i.e. - not limited to the student's academic department) and must be demonstrated by active involvement representing a substantial amount of time and effort.
 While primary emphasis will be given to on-campus activities, an account of off-campus efforts is helpful in as much as: a) off-campus activities frequently impact the campus indirectly, and b) an awareness of the nominee's total involvement is afforded.

 6) An interview with a screening committee may be required.

 7) A maximum of one medal is awarded per year.
 If no candidate of merit is nominated, the medal will be withheld for that year.

-8) The Nomination Form together with letters of support must be forwarded to the Student Awards Administrator no later than Tuesday, April 6, 2021 - please note deadline has been extended to Thursday, April 8, 2021.
+8) The Nomination Form together with letters of support must be forwarded to the Student Awards Administrator no later than Thursday, April 7, 2022.
 Nomination pacakges may be emailed to firstname.lastname@example.org or sent via fax to 519-973-7087..

 Please complete the President's Medal Nomination Form and forward, together with letters of support, to the Student Awards & Financial Aid Office, to the attention of the Student Awards Administrator.
 Nomination packages may be emailed to email@example.com or faxed to 519-973-7087.
-The deadline is Tuesday, April 6, 2021 - please note deadline has been extended to Thursday, April 8, 2021.
+The deadline is Thursday April 7, 2022.

 One medal is allocated to each AAU to be awarded to the students with the highest academic standing as defined in the criteria set out below.
 One medal is allocated to the General Arts programs, one to the General Social Sciences programs, and one to the General Science program to be awarded to the students with highest academic standing in each of these three general program areas as defined in the criteria set out below.
 Additional medals could be awarded at the discretion of the Dean, in consultation with the Provost.